Royal Exhibition Building: Background

+Design

+The New Exhibition Bill (1878) passed by parliament paved the way for £210,000 in government funding, more than double the original budget for the building, with a public competition held in May of that year.
+Eighteen entries were made with the winner, celebrated local architect Joseph Reed, receiving first prize of £300.
+Second was Lloyd Tayler with a similarly domed neoclassical design was awarded £200 and was appointed exhibition commissioner, with third place going to Peter Matthews who received £100.

-The Royal Exhibition Building was designed by the architect Joseph Reed of Reed and Barnes architecture, who also designed the Melbourne Town Hall, the State Library of Victoria, and the Baroque style gardens.
+Reed was a prolific practitioner working in the Reed and Barnes partnership also designing the Melbourne Town Hall, the State Library of Victoria, and the Baroque style gardens.
 The Royal Exhibition Building was the largest design completed by Reed and Barnes.
 According to Reed, the eclectic design was inspired by many sources.
 Composed of brick, timber, steel, and slate, the Exhibition Building is representative of the Byzantine, Romanesque, Lombardic and Italian Renaissance styles.

 The dome was modeled on the Florence Cathedral, while the main pavilions were influenced by the style of Rundbogenstil and several buildings from Normandy, Caen and Paris.
 The building has the scale of the French Beaux Arts, with a cruciform plan in the shape of a Latin cross, with long nave-like wings symmetrically placed east–west about the central dome, and a shorter wing to the north.
-The Great Hall is still in beautiful condition, crowned by an octagonal drum and dome rising 68 metres, and 18.3 metres across.
-The dome was formed using cast iron and timber frame and has a double shell.
+The Great Hall was to be crowned by an octagonal drum and dome rising 68 metres, and 18.3 metres across formed using cast iron and timber frame and has a double shell.

-At the crossing, windows in the drum of the dome bring in sunlight for a bright open space.
-The interior is painted in the colour scheme of 1901, with murals and the words "Victoria Welcomes All Nations" under the dome surviving from 1888.
-In 1888, electric lighting was installed for the Centennial International Exhibition, making it one of the first in the world that was accessible during night time.
-The interior decorations changed between the two exhibitions of 1880 and 1888.
-In 1880, the walls were left bare and windows and door joinery colored green.
-In 1888, walls were painted for the first time.
-The decoration was by interior designer John Ross Anderson.
+At the crossing, windows in the drum of the dome were designed to bring in sunlight for a bright open space.
+The interior designed called for murals and the words "Victoria Welcomes All Nations" under the dome.

+Construction

-It was built by David Mitchell, who also built Scots' Church and St Patrick's Cathedral.
-He was also the father of the famed soprano Dame Nellie Melba, who sang at the opening of the Provisional Parliament House in Canberra in 1927.
+Tenders were called for its construction on 2 December 1878.
+David Mitchell, who also built Scots' Church and St Patrick's Cathedral was the contractor.
 Mitchell was a member of the Council of the Royal Agricultural society and also the Builders and Contractor's association.

-The foundation stone was laid by Victorian governor George Bowen on 19 February 1879 and it was completed in just 18 months, opening on October 1, 1880, as the Melbourne International Exhibition.
+The foundation stone was laid by Victorian governor George Bowen on 19 February 1879 and it was completed in just 18 months, opening on 1 October 1880, as the Melbourne International Exhibition.
 The building consisted of a Great Hall of over 12,000 square metres, flanking lower annexes to the north on the east and west sides, and many temporary galleries between.